 End the loop after this step.

 7- At the end of the 6th step, you have a collection variable with the records that you want to create.
 Now it is time to create them.
 Add a Create Records element to create all of the ContentDocumentLink records at once.

 You can create the records inside the loop too, but it consumes one DML limit for each record creation.
 Consequently, you might hit the DML governor limit of Salesforce.
-At the other hand, flow’s performance becomes slower.
+On the other hand, flow's performance becomes slower.
 It is recommended to work with a collection in order to create the records at once (like in this example).
 This way, it consumes only one DML limit.

 At the end, your flow should look like this.